roblesterjr04/EloquentSalesForce/docs/README.md

 ## Model Setup

 Create a model for the object you want to use, example:

 ```bash
 artisan make:model Lead
 ```

-You can also use the new artisan command: `artisan make:salesforce Lead`

 Open the model file, it will look like this: